Hakuraku District

 "Yes!" someone shouted.

 Thackeray and Michaels walked in and sat at the kitchen table.
-A Japanese girl brushed aside the portiere that separated the kitchen from the rest of the apartment.
+A Japanese girl brushed aside the curtain that separated the kitchen from the rest of the apartment.
 She was toweling off her hair.

 "No expectations?"